z336/IT-Email/README.md

-HTMl email template that was created for internal communication use at Kiwanis International.
+HTML email template that was created for internal communication use at Kiwanis International.